5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

   - For Mojave/Catalina: `FF070000`
   - For Big Sur/Monterey: `67080000`
   - For Monterey (alternative): `EF0F0000`
-- **WiFi/Bluetooth**
+- **WiFi/Bluetooth** (Read carefully!)
-	- I use a Broadcom Card but built-in Intel(r) WiFi/Bluetooth Cards may also work.
-Check [OpenIntelWireless](https://github.com/OpenIntelWireless) to find out if your card is supported (yet).
+	- I use a 3rd Party WiFi/BT Card with a Broadcom Chip
-	- 3rd Party WiFi/BT Cards require the 1vyrain Jailbreak to unlock the BIOS in order to disable the WLAN Whitelist (unless the 3rd party card is whitelisted).
+	- 3rd Party WiFi/BT Cards require the `1vyrain` Jailbreak to unlock the BIOS which disables the WLAN Whitelist (not necessary if the 3rd party card is whitelisted).
-   - If you use a WiFi/BT Card from a different vendor than Broadcom, remove the BluetoolFixup and Brcm Kexts, add the required Kext(s) for your card and create a new snapshot of `config.plist` using ProperTree before trying to boot from this EFI.
 	- I use `BrcmFirmwareData.kext` for Bluetooth which can be injected by OpenCore and Clover.
 Alternatively, you could use `BrcmFirmwareRepo.kext` instead.
 But it needs to be installed into System/Library/Extensions since it cannot be injected by Bootloaders.
 It's supposed to be more efficient than BrcmFirmwareData.kext, but it also takes more effort to install and update.
-   - macOS Monterey cannot handle `BrcmBluetoothInjector.kext` and causes a boot loop so use `BlueToolFixup.kext` instead!
+	- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the "Brcm…" Kexts, add the Kext(s) required for your card and create a new snapshot of `config.plist` using `ProperTree` before trying to boot from this EFI!
+	- If you use the stock Intel(r) WiFi/Bluetooth Card, it may work with the OpenIntelWireless kext.
+Check [OpenIntelWireless](https://github.com/OpenIntelWireless) to find out if your card is supported (yet).
+If so, remove the BluetoolFixup and Brcm Kexts, add the required Kext(s) for your card and create a new snapshot of `config.plist` using `ProperTree` before trying to boot from this EFI.
 - **Optional Kexts**:
-	- [`NoTouchID.kext`](https://github.com/al3xtjames/NoTouchID):only required for macOS 10.13 and 10.14.
+	- [**NoTouchID**](https://github.com/al3xtjames/NoTouchID): only required for macOS 10.13 and 10.14 so the boot process won't stall if it is looking for the TouchPad.
-	- For additional features like Sidecar, NighShift, Airplay to Mac or Universal Control you can try [Feature Unlock](https://github.com/acidanthera/FeatureUnlock).
+	- [**Feature Unlock**](https://github.com/acidanthera/FeatureUnlock): Unlocks additional features like Sidecar, NighShift, Airplay to Mac or Universal Control.
 - **Backlight Brightness Level tweaks**:
   - Set boot-arg `applbkl=1` for reasonable maximum brightness level controlled by `WhateverGreen`.
   - Set boot-arg `applbkl=0` for increased maximum brightness as defined in `SSDT-PNLF.aml`